somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Empty Language

-Knowledge with a captial K that was referred to in the beginning may be seen as the empty Language- a Language with no form or structure.
+Knowledge with a capital K that was referred to in the beginning may be seen as the empty Language- a Language with no form or structure.
 It cannot be visualized or represented in any Language.
 One may get arbitrarily close to it through Integration.

 ### Summary

 * Introduced universal concept of Language to refer to all structures.
 * Introduced a universal Calculus with notions of Differentiation and Integration to study transformations of different Phases of a  Language.
 This concept of Phase Transformations of a Language generalizes Thermodynamics as a prototype Empirical theory of Languages.
 A microscopic theory (Statistical Mechanics) and Kinetics of Language may be introduced separately.
 * Each phase of a Language has Sub-Languages which are sub-Phases.
 Differentiation and Integration takes a more rigid structure at the sublevel for SubLanguages.
 That is, Calculus as a Language itself can be differentiated to go from the Calculus of a higher level Language (more fluid) to a lower level Language (more rigid).
-* Thermodynamics governing Phase Transformations is seen as The Language of Calculus governing tranformations from differential to integral forms and vice versa.
+* Thermodynamics governing Phase Transformations is seen as The Language of Calculus governing transformation from differential to integral forms and vice versa.

 ### Postscript